“The Gift”

 I spent September of 2021 at the Storyknife Writers Retreat in Homer, Alaska.
 Inspired by the venerable Hedgebrook program, Storyknife is one of the few U.S. residencies for women writers.
 I was grateful to have been named Storyknife’s first Katahdin Fellow.
 See: Events

-If you’d like to arrange a reading and discussion of My Xanthi with Stephanie, please connect with us.
+If you’d like to arrange a reading and discussion with Stephanie, please connect with us.
 It will be a pleasure to get back to you.